nathanssantos/evolution-graph/README.md

 </p>

 <p align="center">
-Animated, responsive, and highly customizable evolution graph built with HTML, Vanilla JavaScript, and CSS to create flexible data visualizations.
+Animated, responsive, and highly customizable evolution graph built with HTML, Vanilla JavaScript, and CSS which can be used to create flexible data visualizations and to present evolution relationships between entities.
 </p>

 ## Examples